 A LEVEL BIOLOGY

 Biology is the study of life, from the single cell to the evolution and distribution of all living organisms..
 It is important to know about how the body works at a cellular level and how it copes with pressures or disease.
+An A level in Biology may lead on a career in a scientific field, however Biology can also complement humanities students in adding breadth to their curriculum.

 You will discover how plants and animals respond to and interact with their surroundings, and examine the effects of environmental changes such as deforestation and climate on biodiversity and ecosystems around the world, and indeed what this means for all life on earth.